postmates/cernan/README.md

 ## Configuration

-The cernan server has options to control which ports its ingestion interfaces run on:
+The cernan server has options to control which ports and protocols are running ingestion interfaces.
+These are referred to as 'sources'.

 ```
-[statsd]
+[sources.statsd.primary]
 port = 8125 # UDP port to bind for statsd traffic. [default: 8125]

-[graphite]
+[sources.graphite.primary]
 port = 2003 # TCP port to bind for graphite traffic. [default: 2003]

-[federation_receiver]
+[sources.federation_receiver]
 port = 1972 # TCP port to bind for Federation traffic. [default: 1972]
 ```